alex-ac/github-action-ssh-docker-compose/README.md

 This action packs contents of the action workspace into archive.
 Logs into remote host via ssh.
 Unpacks the workspace there and runs `docker-compose up -d` command.
-Measures are taken to keep the connection alive.
+The connection is attempted to be kept alive using a `ServerAliveInterval` of 100 with SSH, which may help with long deploys.

 Comparing to other actions with similar behavior this one does not use any unknown docker-images.
 It is entirely built from Dockerfile on top of